 Indicators of Ripeness of Banksia Flowers (mungyte) and complementary protein-catch

 Birds and other animals were traditionally used as food-ripening indicators.
 In mid-late spring when members of the parrot tribe began to feed on the rich nectar-bearing flowers (mungit, mangite) of Banksia they were openly advertising the ripeness and readiness of these nectar-containing flowers for human procurement.2 The flowers attract numerous insects that in turn are predated upon by insectivorous birds and arboreal marsupials.
 Humans, birds and marsupials were all competitors for the sweet nectar.
 The association of parrots (Psittaciformes) and possums with flowering Banksia is well acknowledged in Noongar mythological narratives.

 Small mouse-like marsupials and the tiny pygmy possum are also found in association with flowering Banksia woodlands where they feed on nectar, insects or small vertebrates.
 Some of these have been recorded by Grey and Moore rather vaguely as “species” of native mice.
 See list of Noongar names extracted from Grey and Moore’s original wordlists in Annotations.
 3

-Some Noongar names have been attributed by Western recorders and researchers to particular species, such as mandarda to the Western pygmy possum and ngool-boon-gur (or noolbenger) to the honey possum; others such as These two tiny marsupials were regular Banksia nectar feeders and were traditionally valued by hungry Noongar hunters for their nutritious protein-containing flesh.
+Some Noongar names have been attributed by Western recorders and researchers to particular species, such as mandarda to the Western pygmy possum and ngool-boon-gur (or noolbenger) to the honey possum.
+These two tiny marsupials were regular Banksia nectar feeders and they were traditionally highly valued by hungry Noongar hunters for their nutritious protein-containing flesh.

 Western pygmy possum